dtinblack/dtinblack.github.io/_posts/2017-09-26-discovery-to-medication.md

 ---
 layout: post
-title: But We Need It Now !
+title: But Where Is The Medicine ?
-description: "Seperating the hype from reality about the development of new drugs"
+description: "Seperating the hype from reality about the development of new medication"
 modified: 2017-09-26
 tags: [science, aspirin, drugs, technology, Intellectual Property, Personalised Medicine, Genome]
 ---